ijprest/keyboard-layout-editor/README.md

 -------

 ___Version 0.10:___ (not yet released)
+* Added support for rotated key clusters.
+  * Each key has a rotation angle and center-of-rotation.
+  * Keys with the same angle/CoR are grouped together into a "custer" for the purposes of sorting the keys, and in the serialized format; e.g., navigating to the next/previous key will go through all the keys in the current cluster before moving on to the next cluster.
+  * Crosshairs-indicator displays in the editor to let you know where your center-of-rotation is.
+  * Keyboard:  Ctrl+Arrows to modify the center-of-rotation; PgUp/PgDn to
+    modify the rotation angle.
+  * __CAUTION:__ it's really easy to get confused, and end up with keys outside the visible area; I recommend setting your center-of-rotation _before_ rotating the keys.
+But you can always "undo" if you mess up.
 * Added rendering rules for the SA keycap profile.
   * Currently renders exactly like DSA.
 * Fixed the rendering of profile-gradients on non-rectangular keys.